 After submitting your application you will be sent a loan declaration in the post which you need to sign and return as soon as possible.
 Your application will be assessed by the Student Loans Company and you will receive a letter detailing how much funding you are entitled to.
 You can also check this information on your online account.

 Late application = late payment

 It’s important to make sure you are organised and leave yourself plenty of time to get your application sorted before the deadline.
 Failing to do so will delay the process and could result in you not receiving your loan on time.
 We’ve all heard the horror stories of students not receiving their loan payments and whilst living off of Sainsbury’s basics is the norm (with or without a loan) there are some costs that can’t be cut down.

-The student finance deadline is 9 months after the first day of the month that your course started (e.g. if your course started on 20 September, it would be 31 May).
+The (very final) student finance deadline is 9 months after the first day of the academic year for your course (e.g. if your course started on 20 September, it would be 31 May).
 If you’re a new full-time student it is recommended that you apply before 27 May in order to start receiving payments when you begin your course.